gjbex/Scientific-C-plus-plus/source-code/Classes/QuadratureImplementations/README.md

 1. Compare `Quadrature_deduce_this` with `Quadrature_CRTP` to see how C++23
    reduces CRTP boilerplate.
-1. Read `Quadrature_duck_typing` for the lightest-weight template-based formulation.
+1. Read `Quadrature_duck_typing` for the lightest-weight template-based formulation with a fixed `std::function` integrand type.
+1. Compare `Quadrature_duck_typing_template` to see how templating the callable removes `std::function` overhead.
-1. Finish with `Quadrature_concept` to see how concepts make duck-typed requirements explicit.
+1. Move to `Quadrature_concept` to see how concepts make duck-typed requirements explicit.
+1. Finish with `Quadrature_concept_template` to combine concept-checked quadrature types with a templated callable argument.

 ## Practical tradeoff